Content

 Joint or muscle pain

-These symptoms are generally strong enough to interfere with your professional and social function.
+With PMDD, these symptoms are generally strong enough to interfere with your ability to function in professional and social settings and affect your overall quality of life.

-Crucially, PMDD is the diagnosis you receive when your symptoms are related to your cycle.
+Crucially, PMDD is the diagnosis you’d get when the above symptoms are related to your cycle.

-One study that looked at escitalopram for PMDD found that it provided an 80 percent reduction in one of the most commonly reported symptoms: irritability and mood changes.
+One study looked at escitalopram for PMDD.
+It found that, for most of the subjects, the medication provided an 80 percent reduction in some of the most commonly reported symptoms, including irritability and mood changes.

-Treatment was administered during the luteal phase, which is the period of a woman’s cycle between egg release and menstruation.
+Treatment during the clinical trial was administered during the luteal phase of the menstrual cycle, the period between egg release and menstruation.

-That study we mentioned in the last section is the only one of substance we’ve found to date, but thankfully, it was somewhat comprehensive.
+The placebo-controlled trial we mentioned in the last section is the most comprehensive and substantial one we’ve found to date.

-The more than 150 women who were part of the study were divided into three groups: a placebo group, as well as escitalopram groups at 10mg and 20mg daily doses.
+The more than 150 women who were part of the study were divided into three groups: a placebo group and two escitalopram groups at 10-milligram (mg) and 20-milligram daily doses.

-In fact, the study’s authors went so far as to call 20mg a “clearly superior” dosage for treating PMDD.
+The 20-milligram group saw those great results, while the other group did not.
+In fact, the study’s authors went so far as to call 20 milligrams a “clearly superior” dosage for treating PMDD.

 Fatigue